 This type of wear pattern arises from the vehicle’s faulty suspensions.
+It’s no wonder that many drivers are intrigued about what causes tire cupping.
 To identify cupping wear, drivers will notice diagonal and scalloped wear patterns in the tire’s tread that cause the tire to bounce when in motion.
 The bounce is because the tires do not have even contact with the road.

 In this case, drivers should have their suspension systems checked or better still, changed.

 Edge wear pattern is also referred to as feather wear.
 The edge wear irregularity is a direct opposite of the center tire wear pattern.
 It occurs as a result of under-inflated tires.

 When tires are not sufficiently inflated, the tire’s edges or shoulder areas bear the weight of the vehicle and this causes them to wear on both sides.
 To combat edge wear, drivers should ensure that the tires are inflated according to the recommended pressure level.